Linaro/poplar-tools/build_instructions.md

-  The files required for partitioning and re-flashing the content of eMMC media on the Poplar board were produced earlier, and should not be present in ~tftp/recovery_files.
+  The files required for partitioning and re-flashing the content of eMMC media on the Poplar board were produced earlier, and should now be present in ~tftp/recovery_files.
 The Ethernet interface on the Poplar board must be configured, and then an installer script will be downloaded and executed.